As many of you know, I foster and adopt senior and special needs dogs so I’ve learned a thing (or more!) about keeping them comfortable.

-How I exercise Red
+How I exercised Red

 In addition to physical exercise, all dogs need mental stimulation.
-Keeping their brain active staves off boredom and behaviour problems, and can help with the effects of doggie dementia.
+Keeping the brain active staves off boredom and behaviour problems, and can help with the effects of doggie dementia.
 Interactive puzzle toys, treat dispensing toys, Kongs and games are all great ways to provide mental stimulation.

 How I kept my old dog Red happy and comfortable

 As our dogs age we’re always looking for ways to ensure their comfort.
 Well, now you know what I did for Red and I hope you have found some of my tips helpful for your dog as well.

 What types of things do you do for your dog?
 Sharing helps others so leave a comment below.